peteroupc/peteroupc.github.io/suppcolor.md

 Even among people with normal color vision, though, there is [wide variation](http://www.handprint.com/HP/WCL/color2.html#individualdiffs) in color vision among individuals &mdash; such that they are not guaranteed to agree on how to identify any particular color.

 In addition to humans, many other animals possess color vision to a greater or lesser extent.
-As an extreme example, the [mantis shrimp](https://en.wikipedia.org/wiki/Mantis_shrimp) has 16 different cone types, making its color vision considerably sharper than humans'.
+As an extreme example, the [mantis shrimp](https://en.wikipedia.org/wiki/Mantis_shrimp) has at least twelve different cone types, making its color vision considerably sharper than humans'.

 <a id=Opponent_Signals></a>
 ### Opponent Signals